 Using ingredients widely cultivated throughout the country (such as quinoa, potatoes, avocado, broad beans, corn, coriander, and mint) along with lentils, olives, chick peas, and beetroot, these two cafés most definitely serve the tastiest – and most inventive – salads I’ve eaten throughout Peru.

-So there you have it – a comprehensive list of delicious Peruvian dishes for all you non-meat eaters out there.
+So there you have it – a comprehensive list of some delicious Peruvian food for all you non-meat eaters out there.

 Also worthy of a mention (although not listed here due to the cuisine they serve not being typically Peruvian; there is a LOT of fusion food out here), are the cities of Cusco and Arequipa, the town of Pisac, and the beach resort of Máncora (although I did mention Máncora for its Ceviche de Conchas Negras).